mysociety/alaveteli-production-vm/README.md

 The service is started in development mode [mysociety/alaveteli#2392](https://github.com/mysociety/alaveteli/issues/2392).
-This issue is worked around by additional vagrant provision scripts.
+This issue is worked around by additional vagrant provision scripts (1613df3, d0985bf).